adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 ### Parallelism

-If your collections are quite large, then operating on each element one at a time can be a bottleneck in your application.
+If your collections are quite large or if there are many of them to process, operating on each element one at a time can be a bottleneck in your application.
 C++17 introduced the ability for many algorithms to process several elements at the same time using multi-threading.
 How this is executed will depend on the operating system and the computer's CPU.
 What this means for developers is that this functionality is available without any extra programming.
 We only need to pass a parameter indicating that we wish the algorithm to execute in parallel.

 ```cpp
 #include <execution>